dminear/easy-touch-raspberry-pi/README.md

 it out the RS-485 port.
 Cool!
 I need to figure out the temperature settings now and see how to change the temperature -- mainly for the spa!

+2014-06-23

+Implemented pool and spa temperature setpoint on web and JSON GET and PUTs.
+It might take a minute to get a broadcast temperature setpoint message, so I need to clean up how that works later.
+If you start the program up and then immediately set a setpoint, then you could end up with some undesired default value.
+What you set the temps to in the status page is what you get.